longhorn/website/content/docs/1.4.0/advanced-resources/fast-replica-rebuild.md

 ### Global Settings
 - fast-replica-rebuild-enabled <br>

     The setting enables fast replica rebuilding feature.
 It relies on the checksums of snapshot disk files, so setting the snapshot-data-integrity to **enable** or **fast-check** is a prerequisite.
+Please refer to [Snapshot Data Integrity Check](../snapshot-data-integrity-check).